On Harish-Chandra's Isomorphism: Introduction

-The picture that emerges in \cite{HC2} is quite compelling.
-The discrete series of $G$ should be related to Fourier transforms of orbital integrals relative to a compact Cartan subgroup.
-Harish--Chandra realised, already in this very early stage, the crucial importance of compact Cartan subgroups for the existence and parameterisation of the discrete series.
-At the other extreme end, the most continuous part of the Plancherel formula of $G$ is parameterised by the Fourier transforms of the orbital integrals relative to a maximally split $\theta$-stable Cartan subgroup.
-A case in point is the Fourier transform for $K$-spherical functions, where $K\subset G$ is a maximal compact subgroup.
-This subject had already been studied by Bargmann \cite{Bar}, Gelfand \cite{Gel}, Gelfand-Naimark \cite{GeNa}, Godement \cite{Go} and indeed Harish--Chandra himself \cite{HC4}, as a natural generalisation of the theory of spherical harmonics.
-On the one hand, the compactness of $K$ makes it easy to see that the spectral measure of the $C^*$-completion of the commutative convolution algebra $L^1(G/\!\!/K)$ acting on $L^2(G/\!\!/K)$ is a component of the most continuous part of the Plancherel measure of $G$.
-On the other hand, and this is one of the important insights Harish--Chandra provides in \cite{HC3}, this Plancherel measure of $L^2(G/K)$ can be expressed in terms of the asymptotic behaviour of the elementary spherical functions "at infinity", thus obtaining a description of the spherical Plancherel measure in terms of the geometric and algebraic structure of $G$.
+A case in point is the $K$--spherical principal series, where $K\subset G$ is a maximal compact subgroup, which constitutes a component of the most continuous part of the Plancherel decomposition.
+This component is studied via the Fourier transform for $K$--spherical functions, a subject with very classical origins.
+This subject had already been studied by Bargmann \cite{Bar}, Gelfand \cite{Gel}, Gelfand--Naimark \cite{GeNa}, Godement \cite{Go} and indeed Harish--Chandra himself \cite{HC4}, as a natural generalisation of the theory of spherical harmonics.
+On the one hand, the compactness of $K$ makes it easy to see that the spectral measure of the $C^*$--completion of the commutative convolution algebra $L^1(G/\!\!/K)$\footnote{We denote by $G/\!\!/K$ the double coset space $K\backslash G/K$.} acting on $L^2(G/\!\!/K)$ is a component of the most continuous part of the Plancherel measure of $G$.
+On the other hand, and this is one of the important insights Harish--Chandra provides in \cite{HC3}, this is the Plancherel measure of the Riemannian symmetric space $X=G/K$, which can be expressed in terms of the asymptotic behaviour of the elementary spherical functions "at infinity".
+He thus obtained a description of the spherical Plancherel measure in terms of the geometric and algebraic structure of $X$.
 The orbital integrals in this spherical case are smooth, thus the complication of the "jumps" of $F_f$ disappears.
-These ideas formed the bases of Harish--Chandra's approach to the determination of the explicit Plancherel formula for real reductive groups.
+These ideas formed the basis of Harish--Chandra's approach to the determination of the explicit Plancherel formula for real reductive groups.